 WSP wins stand at British-Irish Airports EXPO ExCeL 2020

 “We are delighted to accept the prize presented at the BAG Annual Dinner – a stand at the British-Irish Airports EXPO in 2020,” commented Tim Morrison, WSP Aviation Director.
-“WSP is currently working at Heathrow, Gatwick, London-Stansted, London-Luton, Birmingham Airport and Dublin on airport expansion and redevelopment programmes, and we look forward to ExCeL, June 2020 to discuss our experiences with our key clients, stakeholders and professional partners.”
+“WSP is currently working at Heathrow, Gatwick, London-Stansted, London-Luton, Birmingham Airport and Dublin on airport expansion and redevelopment programmes, and we look forward to ExCeL,2020 to discuss our experiences with our key clients, stakeholders and professional partners.”

 “Expectation BAG membership will exceed 240 by year-end!” – Mike Forster, BAG Chair